Skip to content

 Q: When should I use Complete vs Conversational?

-A: Use Complete for independent requests (data transformation, single questions, API-like behavior).
+A: Use Complete for streaming single responses from an llm.
 Use Conversational when you need context from previous interactions (chatbots, assistants, multi-step conversations).

 Q: How do I clear memory during a conversation?